skx/overseer/README.md

 ## Installation & Dependencies

-The following command should fetch/update `overseer`, and install it upon your system, assuming you have a working golang setup:
+The following commands should fetch/update `overseer`, and install it upon your system, assuming you have a working [golang](https://golang.org/) setup:

      $ go get -u github.com/skx/overseer
      $ go install github.com/skx/overseer